Commute Trip Reduction

 Employer Program Report

-CTR-affected worksites complete a report on benefits and facilities that promote non-drive alone commute options.
-The report is completed by ETCs and takes about 10 minutes to complete, once all info is gathered.
+CTR-affected worksites complete a report on benefits and facilities that promote non-drive alone commute options every other year.
+The report is completed by ETCs and takes 10 to 30 minutes to complete, once all info is gathered.
+The CTR Program Administrator reviews Program Reports to evaluate the effectiveness of a CTR-affected worksite’s program.
+The report collects information such as:

 Upcoming Trainings for ETCs